GustavoMA26/GustavoMA26/ReadMe.md

 # 💫 About Me:
-Digital enthusiast in a career transition to software development. <br>Currently, I'm working with Digital Marketing but studying programming languages such as JavaScript, Java, SQL, and frameworks like React and Spring.
+Digital enthusiast in a career transition. <br>Currently, I'm working with Digital Marketing but studying programming languages such as JavaScript, Java, SQL, and frameworks like React and Spring.

 ## 🌐 Socials: